FRC2539/cougar-swerve-lib/README.md

 ## Workflow

-Given the changes to imports in robot projects, it is necessary to follow the steps below when testing this library.
+Given the plugin conflicts and the changes to imports in robot projects, it is necessary to follow the steps below when testing this library.

 When you are ready to publish a new version, make sure to undo these changes.

+## Resolving Plugin Conflicts

+Certain plugins, like the spotless formatter, will create conflicts.

+We use spotless in our robot code, which will cause a conflict, because only the parent project (robot project becomes parent during this whole process) should declare a plugin version.

+All you need to do is comment out the plugin import for spotless, and the section labeled `spotless`.

 ## Importing into a Robot Project